British picture restorers, 1600-1950 - P

 Sources: Jaynie Anderson, ‘A ‘most improper picture’: transformations of Bronzino's erotic allegory’, Apollo, vol.139, February 1994, pp.19-28, drawn to my attention by Carol Plazzotta; Giovanna Brambilla Ranise, La Raccolta Dimezzata: Storia della Dispersione della Pinacoteca di Guglielmo Lochis (1789-1859), Bergamo, 2007; extensive biographical information kindly supplied by Lorne Campbell.
 For abbreviations, see Resources and bibliography.

 Harold Plenderleith (1898-1997).
-Museum conservator, joined British Museum 1924, Keeper of British Museum Research Laboratory, 1949-59, first director of International Centre for the Study of the Preservation and Restoration of Cultural Property, Rome,1959-71.
+Museum conservator, joined British Museum 1924, Professor of chemistry to the Royal Academy, 1936-58, Keeper of British Museum Research Laboratory, 1949-59, first director of International Centre for the Study of the Preservation and Restoration of Cultural Property, Rome, 1959-71.

 Joyce Plesters (1927-96).
 Conservation scientist, National Gallery, 1949-87.